What Parents Can Do

 The use of mobile phones is not permitted on Nursery premises.
 Please finish your mobile phone conversation before dropping off and collecting your child at Nursery, as the children and staff need your full attention at all times and may need to discuss something with you.

 Greet your child with a smile, not a mobile.

 No Smoking Please

-No smoking on the premises, including the outdoor playground.
+No smoking or vaping on the premises, including the outdoor playground.

 For health and safety reasons dogs are not permitted in the school grounds.

 Children’s activities at school are often messy, dirty or wet!
 They include painting, using clay, digging in the garden, cooking, water play and other outdoor activities.
 For this reason, please ensure children wear suitable clothes.
 Children should be provided with coats, clearly named, which they can fasten themselves, and with trousers with elastic tops such as tracksuits.
 Clothes and shoes should be suitable for climbing in the garden (no long skirts, thick soles/heels or unfastened shoes or sandals).
 If your child wears earrings, please provide studs for Nursery, as there is a danger of ear lobes being torn during play.
 Children will need a waterproof coat and Wellingtons for outdoor play.